 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 If you’re hoping to secure a loan, credit card or mortgage, it’s worth knowing how potential creditors might gauge whether you’re a good fit.
 One factor in their decision is your FICO score — a three-digit number that reflects your creditworthiness.

-Your FICO score paints a picture of your financial behaviour and lets lenders know how likely you are to pay off a loan.
-The higher your score, the better your position as a responsible credit user.
+Your FICO score paints a picture of your financial behavior, and the higher your score, the better your position as a responsible credit user.

 Named after its inventor, the Fair Isaac Corporation, a FICO score is a three-digit number that lenders use to determine your credit risk.
 In use since 1989, today around 90% of lenders and credit card issuers consider your FICO score before agreeing to extend credit.
 It’s also used to set the interest rates you’ll pay.

 FICO runs data in your credit reports through a proprietary algorithm to calculate your FICO score.
 And you don’t have just one FICO score: FICO employs multiple models and algorithms to come up with some 50 scores specific to auto loans, credit cards, mortgages and more.

 Generally, your FICO score ranges from 300 to 850.
 The higher your number, the less risk you present to lenders.